 We will actively listen to our HD community, to inform shared decision making and action to address people’s concerns and goals.

 Our Association is owned by and governed on behalf of our members.
 We will seek to understand what our members and others in the HD community tell us and respond to their expressed aspirations and concerns to the best of our ability.

-The role of the Board is to set and monitor the strategic plan and budget for the Association.
-At the AGM on 23rd November 2019, the following members were elected to the Board.
+The role of the Board is to set and monitor the Strategic Plan and budget for the Association.
+At the AGM on 27th November 2021, the following members were elected to the Board.

 Dr Therese Alting

 Therese was elected to the Board in November 2015.
 She is a Clinical Neuropsychologist working in research at Westmead Hospital Huntington’s Disease Service in NSW, primarily coordinating the Enroll-HD Study.
 She wrote her PhD thesis on the history of Huntington’s disease in Australia.
 Click here to read it.
 Dr Alting is a former Board Secretary of Huntington’s NSW ACT.

 Robyn was elected to the Board in November 2020.
 She has extensive NDIS and disability experience including advocacy and lobbying, and she has previously been on the board of a small charity.
 Robyn is committed to improving the lives of people affected by HD.

 Stephen was elected to the Board in June 2019.
 He has an extensive background in economic development, the not-for-profit and community sectors.
 Stephen is the deputy chair for the NSW division of Economic Development Australia and has over 10 years’ experience spearheading community and business related initiatives for local government.
 Stephen collaborates with a wide network of business associations, state and federal government agencies to facilitate the success of many business and community activities.